-6. There is no element of responsible government.
-Despite the breakdown of law and order, where decent citizens arc now hiding behind closed doors and felons armed with guns arc ruling the streets, the government has shown little concern.
+- thought that a minister has to have some competence to deal with the highly technical nature of his ministry is not appreciated at all in our body politic. - (6) There is no element of responsible government.
+Despite the breakdown of law and order, where decent citizens are now hiding behind closed doors and felons armed with guns are ruling the streets, the government has shown little concern.
 No ministerial or cabinet responsibility has been displayed.
-Apart from helicopter visits, no serious attempt to resolve the issue has been made by our elected leaders who, Nero-like quibble on childish sexual innuendoes, when Karachi is burning.

-7. Our elected representatives have shown no comparative advantage in framing legislation, the principal task for which they have been chosen.
+Apart from helicopter visits, no serious attempt to resolve the issue has been made by our elected leaders who, Nero-like quibble on childish sexual innuendoes, when Karachi is burning. - Our elected representatives have shown no comparative advantage in framing legislation, the principal task for which they have been chosen.
 In fact, despite the number of years we have had an assembly during the two Bhutto periods and the Zia period, there is little if any legislative work that has been completed.
 Either we have reached an advanced state of bliss where we require no new legislation for everything is working perfectly, or our elected representatives have been unable to come to grips with the task.
 The former cannot be true for even the US congress is continuously passing new laws such as a tax reform bill, clean air bill, banking legislation, congressional conduct legislation etc. We could do with our own laws on all of these issues.
 What has always surprised me is that whereas, in the established Western democracies, all elected representatives and aspirants to elected positions always display a deep interest in legislation and in issues that require legislation in the public interest, our MNAs, apart from showing an interest in holding office have never discussed any concrete legislation.
-What is even more surprising is the disinterest of the media in challenging politicians on their proposed legislative program, or the lack of it.
+What is even more surprising is the disinterest of the media in challenging politicians on their proposed legislative programme, or the lack of it.